desirerichard/NetStream/README.md

 Once the container is running, you need to connect the database with an SQL Client like DBeaver.

-To connect, you need to enter `user` for the username.
-Offcorse, in the docker-compose.yml file, the password is hidden.
+To connect, you need to enter `user` for the username and `passworddb` for the password.

 The local port is `5432`.